5 things to consider when buying meat

 5. Buy organic wherever possible

-While it may seem that organic meat butchers your budget, there is no question that it is an important long term investment into your health.
+While it may seem that organic meat butchers your budget, there is no question that as a carnivore dieter you know it is an important long term investment into your health.
 Buying certified organic meat will ensure that the meat is free from GMO’s, pesticides, herbicides, chemical fertilizers and antibiotics which the animals can store in the fatty tissues.
 Studies show that organic meat is significantly higher in conjugated linoleic acid (CLA) and that women who have had a diet high in CLA had a 60 per cent lower risk of breast cancer than those with low levels.
 Organic meat is also higher in vitamin E, which is linked to lowered risks of heart disease and cancer.
 Certified organic meat farmers are subject to high accountability and standards of farming, and the meat is always free range; the animals are treated humanely and are free to roam in open pastures.